No response from Bihar, will bear fare for 3 trains ferrying migrants home: Delhi govt

-The Delhi government will bear the cost of sending home stranded migrant workers from Bihar in three Shramik Special trains on Wednesday as the Nitish Kumar-led government hasn't yet responded to its request to pay for their tickets, an official said.
-Each special train will carry around 1,200 migrant workers, according to the official.
+The Delhi government will bear the cost of sending home stranded migrant workers from Bihar in three Shramik Special trains that left on Wednesday as the Nitish Kumar-led government has not yet responded to its request to pay for their tickets, an official said.
+Each special train carried around 1,200 migrant workers, according to the official.

 ALSO READ